aimclub/OSA/examples/BAMT/README.md

 ## Examples

-Examples of how this should work and how it should be used are available in [Not found any examples](https://github.com/aimclub/BAMT/tree/master/).
+Examples of how this should work and how it should be used are available in [examples](https://github.com/aimclub/BAMT/tree/master/docs/source/examples).

 ---